Japan Airlines: Aircraft cameras

+The in-flight tail camera on a JAL A350-1000, on final approach to Tokyo Haneda.

 On most JAL international flights, on-plane cameras are available, either on the wings, the belly or on the tail.
 When the aircraft is in the pushback; taxi; take-off; ascent; descent; stacking; landing; and docking phases of flight, all TV's in the cabin automatically tune into the video camera outside the aircraft to provide "Pilot Vision" to the passengers.
 However, new entertainment systems do not have them anymore (except the airline's new A350, which does have cameras).

 Additional media

 Skyward, the airline group's inflight magazine, reflects the company motto of "Dream Skyward".
 Before the merger with JAS, JAL's inflight magazine was called Winds.
 All of the JAL Group magazines are provided by JALUX.

 In a promotion, between 1 June and 31 August 2006, all Executive and First Class passengers would be offered the use of Nintendo DS Lites specially manufactured for air travel, with the wireless capabilities removed to conform with airline safety standards.